faegheh8114/advanced_chatbot/README.md

 - **Easy to extend** — add new topics by editing `intents.json`, no code changes required.
 - **Graceful fallback** — after repeated misunderstandings, the bot proactively suggests topics it can help with instead of repeating the same "I don't understand" message.
+ - **Bilingual (English/Persian)** — detects whether a message is in Persian or English and replies in the same language.

 ##  Tech Stack